-Sushi Chef Hiro-san has extensive knowledge and is an expert in all things sushi!
+Sushi Chef Hiro-san is an expert in all things sushi!
 He is classically trained in Japan and has utilized that experience to create artful tasting menus in his career that spans over 18 years.
 They do have takeout, but it is an added experience to watch Chef Hiro-san make his amazing creations.
 There’s no doubt that Sushi Hiroyoshi is one of the best sushi restaurants in the city.

 🍣 5900 W Charleston Blvd #10, Las Vegas, NV 89146

 3. Yui Edomae

-Location: 3460 Arville St, Las Vegas, NV 89102
+🍣 3460 Arville St, Las Vegas, NV 89102

 4. Sushi Kame